vicampuzano/aplistorical/README.md

 ### Considerations
 We create a single $idenfity event in Posthog for **every distinct user on a single file** using the traits includes in the `user_properties`properties of this user’s 1st event in this file.

+You can set `--user-properies-mode` to `root` or `property` to put Amplitude's user_properties as Posthog event properties (at root level or under user_properties inside the event properties, respectively).

 We also use `$pageview` as the `event` in Posthog when the `event_type`equals `Viewed Page`, `PageVisited`or `pagevisited` in Amplitude.